tania-m/romannumeral/readme.md

 ## Tests
 Tests are available in the **test folder**.
-There are two kind of tests:
+There are two kind of tests available currently in this project:
  - some testing the conversion functionality without the server capabilities (unit tests).
  - some testing the API server and its routes (integration tests).